Introduction to a proposed book

 life on Earth and the number of generations needed, say, for the gradual extension of neck

-to form a giraffe, or extension of a nose to form an elephant, since each incremental
+to form a giraffe, or extension of a nose to form an elephant's trunk, since each incremental

 change must require many generations for that change to become widespread enough to